cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("agricolae", priority = "core")` provides extensive resources for the planning and analysis of planned field experiments.
 Designs constructed by `r pkg("agricolae", priority = "core")` can be visualised with `r pkg("agricolaeplotr")`.
 Agricultural field trials layout can be also be visualised with `r pkg("desplot")`.

--   `r pkg("PBIBD")` can construct partially balanced incomplete block designs and the Youden-m squaren (row-column) design and can calculate design efficiency.
+-   `r pkg("PBIBD")` can construct partially balanced incomplete block designs and the Youden-m square (row-column) design and can calculate design efficiency.

 -   `r pkg("biometryassist")` can be used for experimental design and analysis; it also includes several function to interface with [asreml](https://vsni.co.uk/software/asreml-r) objects.

 -   The package [DiGGer](https://www.nswdpibiom.org/austatgen/software/) was developed for rectangular field trials; its purpose is to help users determine the optimal experimental design based on the treatment structure and number of replicates.